Bernheim, Isaac W. (Isaac Wolfe), 1848-1945

 1019

-Mr. Paul recollects on the life of I.W.
+Robert Paul remembers the life of I.W.
 Bernheim, Louisville distiller and philanthropist.
 The interview includes information on Bernheim's religious views, his opinions about Jewish assimilation into American society, the Reform Church of American Israelites, I.W.
 Bernheim's personality, business, and philanthropic interests, especially the whiskey business in Louisville and Bernheim's endowment of Bernheim Forest.
 Bernheim manufactured the bourbon whiskey I.W.
 Harpe.